login

 B: Say "Burn"

-Dpad: two-step quick emote table:
+Dpad: two-step quick-emote table:

 RB: Show names

-Dpad-Left: Flying dismount
+Dpad-Left: Attack dismount

-Dpad-Right: re-mount/unmount Beetle, or hold for Raptor
+Dpad-Right: Beetle; hold for Raptor (useful for quick remounting)

-Dpad-Down: Dismount, or hold to attack-dismount
+Dpad-Down: Dismount; hold to wing-dismount

 But i don't really like to play with that action cam thing, plus the whole game is going down the drain fast so...